-Our patient-centered mission is achieved by outstanding medical care and services, groundbreaking research, and leading edge medical and biomedical education in an environment enriched by diversity.
+Our patient-centered mission is achieved by outstanding medical care and services, groundbreaking research, and leading edge medical and biomedical education.

 VALUES

 We value the individual worth, dignity, and well-being of those with whom we teach, study, work, and serve.
 The core values that guide our conduct, performance, and decisions, and that form the foundation for our relationships are: